ny-araza/appel_moi_peuetre/README.md

 Since the required output schema consists of three keys (prompt, name, and parameters), the algorithm is structured into two main components:

 #### Function name retrieval
-To completely eliminate hallucinations and restrict the LLM output strictly to valid function names, constrained logit masking is applied:
+To completely eliminate hallucinations and restrict the LLM output strictly to valid function names, constrained logit decoding is applied:
-Logit Extraction & Masking: Capture the model's top logits and mask non-allowed token logits by setting them to -inf.
+Logit Extraction : Capture the model's top logits and mask non-allowed token logits by setting them to -inf.
 Vocabulary Alignment: Encode all valid function names defined in function_definition.
 Constrained Matching: Compare the model's highest logit predictions against the encoded valid function names, retaining the candidate with the highest logit score.